Staying Fit

 People 65 and older are at a higher risk of serious complications if they get the flu, including bacterial pneumonia, ear infections and sinus infections.
 It also can worsen chronic conditions such as asthma, congestive heart failure or diabetes.

-This guidance to get a high-dose or adjuvanted vaccine is new for the 2022 flu season.
-These types of vaccines offer greater protection to older adults, many with weakened immune systems because of age, CDC officials say.
+A high-dose or adjuvanted vaccine offers greater protection to older adults, many with weakened immune systems because of age, CDC officials say.
 Older adults’ immune systems also build up fewer antibodies in response to standard vaccine doses, and those antibodies stay around for a shorter time compared with younger people.

 An adjuvant is a vaccine ingredient that helps promote a better immune response.
 It also can reduce the amount of virus needed for production of a vaccine, which can allow for greater supplies of the vaccine.